lukamiletic95/papers/Background.md

 Those two particular problems cast doubt on the current model being used.
 There is always a third party organization that we completely confide in.
 Since this model has been proven to be unreliable, it raises a question: *"How to solve the aforesaid issues?"*.

 So, in recent years, a new model has gained in popularity.
 This model is based on decentralization and indisputability.
 What if our private data could now be stored in multiple places (thus eliminating the *single point of failure* problem, along with it being completely resilient to modification by malicious third parties?
-As stated in [3], *it is easier to steal a cookie from a cookie jar, kept in a secluded place, than stealing the cookie from a cookie jar kept in a market place, being observed by thousands of people*.
+It is easier to steal something if it is monitored by a single person, rather than a large group of people.

 This is where blockchain comes into picture.
 Blockchain drew attention in the past years, primarily due to its utilization within the Bitcoin transaction system [2].
 Bitcoin is a cryptocurrency that relies on a distributed blockchain ledger which uses cryptography to achieve confidentiality as well as irrefutability.